 All parents need to pay attention to providing good nutrition for their children.
 Raising kids vegetarian can give them an advantage.
-According to the American Dietetic Association, a varied and balanced plant-based diet is not only healthy and nutritious for infants and children of all ages, but it may have health advantages in the prevention of diseases such as cancer, heart disease, and diabetes.
+According to the Academy of Nutrition and Dietetics, a varied and balanced plant-based diet is not only healthy and nutritious for infants and children of all ages, but it may have health advantages in the prevention of diseases such as cancer, heart disease, and diabetes.
 This page is a resource to help in raising healthy and compassionate children.
-You will also find helpful, practical tips and lots of kid-friendly recipes!
+You will also find helpful, practical tips and kid-friendly recipes.

 Note: These resources are provided for informational purposes only.
 BVS does not endorse, and has no control over or responsibility for the resources or their contents.
 These books and websites are not intended as medical advice, and they do not take the place of individualized medical care or advice.
 People should make dietary decisions in consultation with their health professionals.

 Online Nutrition Information for Pregnancy, Infants, Kids, and Teens; Kid-friendly Recipes and Other Resources

 Here is the Academy’s most recent full position paper, published in the December 2016 issue of the Journal of the Academy of Nutrition and Dietetics.
-To view the pages on Pregnant and Lactating Women, Infants, Children, and Adolescents, scroll down to pages 1270-1272.
+To view the sections on Pregnant and Lactating Women, and Infants, Children, and Adolescents, scroll down to page 1975.

 Physicians Committee for Responsible Medicine Resources